rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-11-evolving-past-killing.md

 This gets me stoked.
 It's good for both animals and for us.
 We have incentive to stop killing animals _and_ make better use of Earth's limited resources.
-We've pushed factory farming to its extremes, yet we're being forced to consider alternative production methods.
+We've pushed factory farming to its extremes and proved it won't work.
+We're being forced to consider alternative production methods.

 This is necessary keep up with the growth in demand for meat as economies around the world strengthen and more people can afford meat.

-This is an example where constraints certainly help to inspire innovation.
+It's a great example of how constraints help to inspire innovation.

 I'm excited to start eating [cultured meat][memphis-meats], or products like the Beast Burger created by [Beyond Meat][beyond-meat-feature] (so cool, read about